Homeowner Randy Brown Gets a Fresh Start

 And then came a call from Beaches Habitat.
 After confirming he was a Veteran, they told him about their Home Repair Program.
 When they inspected his home, they found it beyond repair but offered an alternative: demolish the old house and build a new one on the same property with affordable financing.

 Randy couldn’t believe his ears.
 The offer felt like a miracle, and with gratitude in his heart, he accepted.
-Within the next year, Randy will have a new home to call his own, and it would not be possible without the kindness and generosity of you, Beaches Habitat’s supporters.
+Within the next year, Randy will have a new home to call his own, and it would not be possible without the kindness and generosity of Beaches Habitat’s supporters.
 Whether it’s through volunteering, donating, or spreading the word, your involvement can transform lives.